microsoft/pxt-adafruit/olddocs/js/lessons/line-of-fire.md

 # line of fire lesson

-create a game that relies on precise instincts and timing reflexes #if #.
+Create a game that relies on precise instincts and timing reflexes #if #.

-### @video td/videos/timing-game-0

 ## Topic